GerminalCorreia/castle/README.md

 > node michelin.js
 ```

-wait until the scraping finishes
+wait until the scraping finishes.

 2. Scrap the hotels + restaurants from Relais&Chateaux